Shoutzor/backend/README.md

 ## Introduction

-This is the backend of Shoutz0r, consisting of both the API and the Queue worker.
+This is the backend of Shoutz0r, consisting of both the API and the Worker.

 Built using Laravel, GraphQL (Lighthouse) & Apollo.